 The goal of treatment, however, is not to raise testosterone levels to that of a teenage boy.
 Rather, it is to raise the testosterone level in the body to a normal range, which should relieve symptoms and allow men to function normally.

 Testosterone replacement therapy (TRT) comes with some risks.
 Men considering TRT should discuss these risks with their doctors:

 - Skin reactions — topical gels can cause skin irritation at the site where they’re applied

 - Prostate enlargement — testosterone may increase the size of your prostate gland

 - Sleep apnea — this is a condition that causes you to stop and start breathing while you sleep

-- Blood clots — if you have a history of blood clots and take TRT, it could increase your risk for developing blood clots again
+- Blood clots — if you have a history of blood clots and take TRT, it could increase your risk of developing blood clots again

 Even in cases where men have low testosterone levels due to aging, they may still benefit from TRT.

 Testosterone replacement therapy (TRT) is a type of treatment that can improve your sex drive and sexual function, as well as other aspects of your life.
 It’s often prescribed to people with low testosterone levels due to a condition called hypogonadism.
-The condition may be the result of injury, infection, or an inherited disease that impacts the testicles.
+The condition may result from injury, infection, or an inherited disease that impacts the testicles.